While in Baltimore recently, I saw bats in the trees. I wanted to find out what species of bats live in Maryland, so I did some research.

 During the winter, the Indiana bat hangs from ceilings clustered in groups to hibernate.

-Their lifespan is about 14 years, and they are considered an endangered species.
+Their lifespan is about 14 years, and they are considered endangered.

 Little Brown Myotis